Credit Karma has been around for a long time and has consistently added a variety of services that may be useful in your day to day financial life.

 - Hard inquiries (which are lenders actually pulling your credit report)

-Under each category, you will also have the ability to see the details.
-This will include for example, credit card outstanding balances reported in your credit report, your actual loan payment history over the past several years, and a list of any derogatory information, including public records.
+Under each category, you can see details of each factor.
+You can see credit card outstanding balances reported in your credit report, your actual loan payment history over the past several years, and a list of any derogatory information, including public records.

 Credit Karma Features